mortael/script.skinshortcuts/resources/docs/advanced/External editing.md

 ## Change properties of menu items

-If you have the `[labelID]` of a given menu item, you can change any additional property of the main menu item from outside of the management dialog:-
+If you have the `[labelID]` of a given menu item, you can change any additional property of the main menu item from outside the management dialog:-

 `<onclick>RunScript(script.skinshortcuts,type=setProperty&amp;property=[Property]&amp;value=[Value]&amp;labelID=[labelID]&amp;group=[GroupName])</onclick>`